-For months, rumors have been swirling that 80-year-old Burt Reynolds is in poor health — so what condition is the Hollywood icon really in today?
+For months, rumors have been swirling that 82-year-old Burt Reynolds is in poor health.
+And now that he's appearing on The Talk for a rare interview on Monday, March 26, fans are wondering what condition the Hollywood icon is really in today.

-Burt was last photographed in public in November 2016 during a Q&A event at the Key West Film Festival in Key West, FL.
-Months prior, he made another rare appearance at the Wizard World Comic Con in Philadelphia, during which one fan commented he looked "weak and frail."
+Burt was last photographed in public in March 2018 while out and about for interviews in NYC.
+Although he's still carrying a cane, he looks better today than he did when he appeared at a Q&A event at the Key West Film Festival in Key West, FL in November 2016.
+Months before that, he made another rare appearance at the Wizard World Comic Con in Philadelphia, during which one fan commented he looked "weak and frail."

 "People were concerned about his health," an eyewitness exclusively told Closer Weekly of Burt's condition, noting he walked with a cane at the event.
 "Burt has health problems on so many fronts and they’re slowly eating away at him," a friend of the actor added.